-- (1) Absences during the attendance phases must be communicated to the course coordinator.
+(1) Absences during the attendance phases must be communicated to the course coordinator.
 Absences that exceed 30 percent of the sum of all attendances in the postgraduate course Master of Science Global Urban Health must all be caught up at a later date.
-A written request to catch up the work must be submitted to the Admissions and Examinations Board. - (2) If a student does not attend or does not complete an examination by the deadline, this is considered as withdrawal from the examination. - (3) If a student is prevented due to illness or another important reason to complete the exam within the deadline, the withdrawal with a written cancellation is approved.
+A written request to catch up the work must be submitted to the Admissions and Examinations Board.

+(2) If a student does not attend or does not complete an examination by the deadline, this is considered as withdrawal from the examination.

+(3) If a student is prevented due to illness or another important reason to complete the exam within the deadline, the withdrawal with a written cancellation is approved.
 The cancellation shall be immediately submitted by the student stating the cancellation event and enclose the appropriate documentation to the Admissions and Examinations Board.
 In case of illness the application must include a doctor's note, which contains the necessary medical facts for assessing the inability to complete the exam.
 In justified cases, the Admissions and Examinations Board may require the submission of a doctor's note by a doctor known to the board.
-The authorization shall be excluded if the student has failed previous parts of the examination so that the examination as a whole cannot be passed. - (4) If the withdrawal is approved by the Admissions and Examinations Board, the exam is deemed not taken and the application and admission to the examination is deleted; already proven academic achievements are recognized with a renewed application for the admission to the examination.
-If the withdrawal is not approved, the examination is considered as failed and is graded with "inadequate" (5.0).
-The student will be informed on the decision on their withdrawal in writing.
+The authorization shall be excluded if the student has failed previous parts of the examination so that the examination as a whole cannot be passed.